hectormc8426/61040-final-project-gqhc-experiments/README.md

 **Returns**

 - `200` Success message
-- `rating` A number denoting rating of content on category
+- `score` A number denoting rating of content on category

 **throws**